 In his experience he has never worked on such a large scale mural before as he normally paints or draws on A3 or A4 sizes, Rudy Whitehead-Lopez says, “Hireaki is a second year student who came up with the concept of the taniwha and although he has always worked very small, almost jewel like, this was new for him and I knew it would challenge him.”

-The 24 year old student arrived to New Zealand eight years ago as an international student, graduated from high school and then moved to Wellington three years ago to study a Bachelor of Applied Arts at Whitiriea Community Polytechnic.
+He arrived to New Zealand as an international student, graduated from high school and then moved to Wellington to study a Bachelor of Applied Arts at Whitiriea Community Polytechnic.

 When asked how he thinks the project went, he replied, “I just want to say thank you, to everyone for supporting me and giving me an opportunity to work on the big project”.